The Missing Cross to Purity

 thousands of these way-faring men have found their beloved,

-and have found their way, Christ Jesus, and a fool shall not err therein;
+and have found their way, Christ Jesus, and a fool shall not err in this;

 for there is no error in Christ Jesus, all the error is out of Christ, who is the way,